 Carlo Tresca: Portrait of a Rebel

-In conclusion, this book by Nunzio Pernicone is a very interesting contribution and we strongly recommend it to the readers.
-Tresca's memory should be honored today by all anarchist militants for freedom and equality.
-Pernicone has offered a great service to our movement by writing this biography of an unjustly forgotten pioneer of the struggle for freedom.
-Lets inspire our todays struggles!
+In summary, this is a very interesting book and well recommended.
+Tresca's memory should be honoured by all fighters for freedom today and Pernicone has done both Tresca and our movement a great service in writing this biography of an undeservingly forgotten champion of freedom.
+May it inspire many more!